microsoft/pai/docs/user/training.md

     - [Job workflow](#job-workflow)
   - [Reference](#reference)

-This document is for beginners, who use OpenPAI to train machine learning models or execute other commands.
+This document is for beginners, and it provides the must to know knowledge to train models or execute other kinds of commands.

-It assumes that you know IP address or domain name and have an account of OpenPAI.
+It assumes that you have IP address or domain name and have an account of an OpenPAI cluster already.
 If there isn't an OpenPAI cluster yet, refer to [here](../../README.md#deploy-openpai) to deploy one.

 ## Submit a hello-world job

 The **job** of OpenPAI defines how to execute command(s) in specified environment(s).
 A job can be model training, other kinds of commands, or distributed on multiple servers.

-Following this section to submit a very simple job like hello-world during learning a program language.
-It trains a model, which is implemented by TensorFlow, on CIFAR-10 dataset.
+Follow to submit a very simple job like hello-world during learning a program language.
+It trains a model, which is implemented by TensorFlow on CIFAR-10 dataset.
 It downloads data and code from internet and doesn't copy model out.
 It helps getting started with OpenPAI.
 Next sections include more details to help on submitting real jobs.

+**Note**, Web portal is one of ways to submit jobs.
+It's the simplest way to begin, but's not most efficient way to submit and manage jobs.
+[OpenPAI VS Code Client](../../contrib/pai_vscode/VSCodeExt.md) is recommended, as it provides best experience.

 1. Navigate to OpenPAI web portal.
 Input IP address or domain name of OpenPAI, which is from administrator of the OpenPAI cluster.
 Click *sign in* and input username, password, once login page shows.